-Don’t try to have more than what God is giving you at any given time.
+Don’t try to have more than what God wants to give you or is giving you at any given time.
 The life of a man does not consist in the abundance of his possession (Luke 12:15).
 There is nothing you brought to this earth and you will not take anything out of it.

 3. Recognize the difference between your needs and your wants.
 Differentiate between your needs and your wants.
 Don’t mistake your wants for your needs.
 Human wants are insatiable but our needs are usually few.
 God shall supply all your needs according to His riches in glory by Christ Jesus (Philippians 4:19).
 He won’t satisfy your greed!

 In what is usually called The Lord’s Prayer, Jesus taught the disciples to pray: “Give us this day our daily bread” (Matthew 6:11 NKJV).
-That phrase daily bread means daily need, the bread you need for that particular day.
-Most times what drives people to robbery, corruption, murder and all heinous crimes is not their need but their greed.
+The phrase “daily bread” means daily need, the bread you need for that particular day.
+Most times what drives people to robbery, corruption, murder, and all heinous crimes is not their need but their greed.

-Solomon’s prayer is very instructive here: “O God, I beg two favors from you before I die.
+Solomon’s prayer is very instructive here: “O God, I beg two favors from you; let me have them before I die.
 First, help me never to tell a lie.
 Second, give me neither poverty nor riches!
 Give me just enough to satisfy my needs” (Proverbs 30:7-8 NLT).
 I am sure he prayed that prayer realizing how destructive riches could be if you are not mature to handle it well.
 Of course, nobody should be in doubt about the destructive power of poverty.

 Solomon was a king who enjoyed the best of everything he wanted and all his escapades are documented for us in the book of Ecclesiastes.
 Poverty can take a man to hellfire as much as prosperity can.
 It is understanding the purpose of prosperity that will help us to use it appropriately and preserve ourselves.

-The more many people are running after earthly wealth, the more it is running away from them.
+The more many people are running after earthly wealth, the more it is running away from them!
 Life becomes a mirage, a wild goose chase.
 Many people keep running until they die without anything to show for it.
-Even those who are able to gather so much suffer from a feeling of emptiness – they have a big vacuum in the heart that all their possessions cannot fill.
-Be careful of acquisitive spirit – just acquiring things.
+Even those who are able to gather so much suffer from a feeling of emptiness – they have a big vacuum in their heart that all their possessions cannot fill.
+Be careful of an acquisitive spirit – just acquiring things.
 That is called materialism.

 It is not your valuables that determine your value!
 The means to meet your needs are not much.
 But if you want to satisfy your wants, you will be open to and vulnerable to serious temptations.

 6. Understand that the love of money will expose you to a lot of temptations.
-It will ensnare you, it will push you to do evil things, it will derail you from the faith and it will draw you into sorrow.
-The love of money will becloud your reasoning, blind you to reality until you find yourself eventually in trouble.
-Not until then will the reality dawn on you.
+It will ensnare you, it will push you to do evil things, it will derail you from the faith, and it will draw you into sorrow.
+The love of money will becloud your reasoning, and blind you to reality until you find yourself eventually in trouble.
+Only then will the reality dawn on you.
 It is at that point that you will begin to regret it.
 You have been deceived.
 Only God can help you at that time.
 But why don’t you let Him help you now?
 Why crash your life before you listen to Him?
-Why not repent today and turn over your life to him.
-Maybe you’ve turned your life to him already but you’re not allowing to rule as your Lord.
-You must surrender to him totally.
+Why not repent today and turn over your life to him?
+Maybe you’ve turned your life to Him already but you’re not allowing Him to rule as your Lord.
+You must surrender to Him totally.

 7. Be a giver and operate the financial principles of the Kingdom of God.
-You are master over whatever you can give away.
+You are the master of whatever you can give away.
 Be a giver; don’t be a grabber.
 Be generous in your finances towards the Kingdom of God and be generous to people.
 Paul told Timothy: “Tell them [the rich] to use their money to do good.
-They should be rich in good works and should give generously to those in need, always being ready to share with others whatever God has given them” (1 Timothy 6:18 NLT).
+They should be rich in good works and generous to those in need, always being ready to share with others” (1 Timothy 6:18 NLT).

 Giving is an antidote to the love of money.
-The Bible warns “Don’t store up treasures here on earth, where they can be eaten by moths and get rusty, and where thieves break in and steal.
-Store your treasures in heaven, where they will never become moth-eaten or rusty and where they will be safe from thieves.
-Wherever your treasure is, there your heart and thoughts will also be” (Matthew 6:19-21 NLT).
+The Bible warns, “Don’t store up treasures here on earth, where moths eat them and rust destroys them, and where thieves break in and steal.
+Store your treasures in heaven, where moths and rust cannot destroy, and thieves do not break in and steal.
+Wherever your treasure is, there the desires of your heart will also be” (Matthew 6:19-21 NLT).

 Hold lightly the things of this world; don’t be attached to them.
-“Those in frequent contact with the things of the world should make good use of them without becoming attached to them, for this world and all it contains will pass away” (1 Corinthians 7:31 NLT).
+“Those who use the things of the world should not become attached to them.
+For this world as we know it will soon pass away” (1 Corinthians 7:31 NLT).
 Beware!
 Don’t let the love of money replace the love of God in your heart.
 These are the last days.
 I pray that the Lord will keep you from falling into diverse temptations as you interact with life in Jesus’ name.